Brian Posehn: Film work

 Film appearances from Posehn include the 2003 comedy film sequel Dumb and Dumberer: When Harry Met Lloyd, Grind, the 2005 Rob Zombie horror film The Devil's Rejects, Sleeping Dogs Lie, Fantastic Four: Rise of the Silver Surfer, and the 2007 animated feature Surf's Up, where he played Glen Maverick.
 Posehn appeared as himself in the 2007 documentary Super High Me starring 'marijuana comedian' Doug Benson, the 2008 documentary Nerdcore Rising about MC Frontalot and in a supporting role in Sarah Silverman: Jesus Is Magic.
 Posehn voices the character of Murray, a robot, in Rob Zombie's animated The Haunted World of El Superbeasto.
 He also voiced the character Hayashi in the English dub of Pom Poko.

 Stand-up comedy

 In 2002, Posehn appeared on Comedy Central Presents, followed by the release of 2005's The Comedians of Comedy, a documentary/live special chronicling a 2004 small-club comedy tour he participated in.
-The film was followed up by a television series on Comedy Central of the same name.
+A television series on Comedy Central of the same name followed.
 Posehn's debut comedy album Live In: Nerd Rage was released in 2006.
 He participated in the Comedy Lineup of the 2008 Bonnaroo Music and Arts Festival, which included Louis C.K., Janeane Garofalo and Zach Galifianakis.
 Posehn performed as part of the Rock N' Roll Comedy set with Jim Norton and Michelle Buteau.
 During his 2008 routine on Comedy Central Presents he referred to his Wikipedia article, which he supposedly vandalized.
 In 2010, Posehn released his second album Fart and Wiener Jokes.
 In 2011, Posehn agreed to perform at the Gathering of the Juggalos.
 Some of his fans criticized this decision as being "not metal".
 Posehn countered that "getting a paycheck is metal", and expressed respect towards the Juggalo fan culture, as well as the independent music success of Insane Clown Posse and Psychopathic Records.
 In 2013, Posehn released his third comedy album and first DVD, The Fartist, and in 2017 his fourth comedy album, Posehn 25x2.